Everything you need to know

 Conservation activity or event

 There are many environmental restoration projects, citizen science monitoring and special events for you to have a hands-on experience helping nature.
-Tree-planting, weed pulling and rabbit control, working with our NatureWatch program or attending the Easter camp in East Gippsland are some of the activities you can choose from in our program.
+Tree-planting, weed pulling and rabbit control, are some of the activities you can choose from in our program.

 Volunteer led bushwalking and activities are temporarily free of charge.